tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 - Stay Humble: Marks reminds himself of the role luck has played in his life.
 He keeps a list of the lucky breaks he’s had to help him stay humble.
 - Find Inefficiencies: "The more a market is studied and followed and embraced and popularized, the less there should be bargains around for the asking." — Marks
-- Buy Cheap: "the essential question to ask about any potential investment should be ‘Is it cheap?'"
+- Buy Cheap: "The essential question to ask about any potential investment should be ‘Is it cheap?'"
 - Markets are Cyclical: markets, the economy, etc. follow a pattern of cycles.
 Yet investors tend to expect the current trend to continue in a straight line.
 They fail to see the trend reverting.
 - He avoids forecasters (they can’t predict the future), market timing, and fads (rarely cheap).
 - Always ask: How much optimism is priced in?